luisfpereira/firedrake-shape/README.md

 ```

 P.S. the only predictable issues related with installation lie on the image of firedrake used as base image.
 There's no obvious workaround, as they only keep the latest version available in docker.
-If you are having troubles installing or running the code, then use firedrake's recipe to create their docker image in a commit around 02/06/2023.
+If you are having troubles installing or running the code, first try to checkout all their dependencies to commits done around 02/06/2023 (as it is currently done with `firedrake`).
+As last resource, use firedrake's recipe to create their docker image in a commit around that time.